 During the early part of the fall hunting season, all species of game generally can be found in the upland areas.
 Yukon Moose will generally move out of upland areas and down into the river valley floors around September 1st to the 15th and can enter the rut and start calling as early as September 5th but this all depends on the weather.

 Black bears concentrate on harvesting blue blueberries all over the upland areas from August 15th until they enter their winter dens around September 20th.
-Grizzly bears are not stationary and roam from the Beaver & Cloudy Mountains down to the Innoko River as early as August 15th but we see them more often towards the end of September & October as they will be hunting moose to bury their kills close to their winter dens.
+Grizzly bears are not stationary and roam from the Upland Areas down to the Innoko River as early as August 15th but we see them more often towards the end of September & October as they will be hunting moose to bury their kills close to their winter dens.
 Wolves are abundant and can be seen all year round but we focus on hunting & trapping them during the winter months when their pelts are in prime condition.

 If a hunter is focused on targeting Yukon Moose, we recommend that the hunter is prepared to see Black bears before September 15th and Grizzly bears after September 15th.
 Wolves are everywhere at all times!